2nd Objective of Charity Website design: Attracting Funding Partners

 Today, we give some ideas about how to achieve the second objective of charity website design: attracting and impressing visitors to your site who may offer large-scale funding or long-term business partnerships.

-Up-to-date staff biographies/photographs show off your ‘human capital’; it also gets potential partners visualising the funding partnership with people (not a nameless organisation) who appear professional and approachable.
+They also get potential partners visualising the funding partnership with people (not a nameless organisation) who appear professional and approachable.

 Bristol charity Above and Beyond’s ‘About Us’ section is a great example, with links to each staff member's bio.